discreet/credability/README.md

 Usage: credability [arguments]

 Arguments:
-  `--help, -h`: Print Help menu
+  --help, -h: Print Help menu

-  `--region, -r`: AWS Region to query
+  --region, -r: AWS Region to query

-  `--table, -t`: DynamoDB Table to query for credentials
+  --table, -t: DynamoDB Table to query for credentials

-  `--credstash, -c`: CredStash action to take; get, list
+  --credstash, -c: CredStash action to take; get, list

-  `--cred_key`: CredStash key for the credential to fetch
+  --cred_key: CredStash key for the credential to fetch

-  `--context`: Comma separated key value pair encryption context
+  --context: Comma separated key value pair encryption context

-  `--filter`: Regex filter for CredStash list response data
+  --filter: Regex filter for CredStash list response data

-  `--report`: The name of the report to run; or to list all reports
+  --report: The name of the report to run; or to list all reports

-  `--output`: The output format; json, yaml, pretty
+  --output: The output format; json, yaml, pretty

-  `--path`: The path to create a report file
+  --path: The path to create a report file
 ```

 View list of available reports: